scandinave/accessControlMiddleware/README.md

 }
 ```

-* If you don't use the specific feature, just not specify a context.type.
 * context.source is the key used to hold request parameters.
-* key is the resource key in the request parameters objet.
+* context.key is the resource key in the request parameters objet.
+* context.type is the resource type.

 ## Special case of related resources loading.